iwhite-vivial/mongodb/README.md

 }
 ```

+*If you would like to automate your login, edit the login.php to always use your connection.json.*

-Create a new php file and add login.php to the top and you should be ready to code.
+Next, create a new PHP file and add login.php to the top and you should be ready to code.

 ```php
 <?php